MannLabs/scPortrait/docs_source/pages/module/pipeline.rst

 project
 #######

-Within SPARCSpy, all operations are centered around the concept of a ``Project``.
-A ``Project`` is a python class which manages all of the SPARCSpy processing steps and is the central element through which all operations are performed.
-Each ``Project`` directly maps to a directory on the file system which contains all of the inputs to a specific SPARCSpy run as well as the generated outputs.
+Within scPortrait, all operations are centered around the concept of a ``Project``.
+A ``Project`` is a python class which manages all of the scPortrait processing steps and is the central element through which all operations are performed.
+Each ``Project`` directly maps to a directory on the file system which contains all of the inputs to a specific scPortrait run as well as the generated outputs.
 Depending on the structure of the data that is to be processed a different Project class is required.
 Please see :ref:`here <projects>` for more information.

 Project
 =========